 The debate around persistence of returns in private markets has persisted longer than returns themselves depending on which side you believe.
 One oversight of this debate, however, is that nearly all the research has been focused on the firm–level.
 The question of persistence has become, “Do top quartile funds’ successors also go on to be top quartile?”

-One notable exception to the firm-level research trend was a study by Ewens and Rhodes-Kropf (2015) who demonstrated that individual partners at venture capital firms show greater persistence of returns than the firms themselves.
+One notable exception to this type of firm-level research was a study by Ewens and Rhodes-Kropf (2015) who demonstrated that individual partners at venture capital firms show greater persistence of returns than the firms themselves.

 From belief to execution